 - It’s Never Too Late To Begin Again

-The biggest change changed two years later when we moved to a new house.
-Nervous about the huge move after 18 years, I’m also worried about uprooting him yet again but it was the best thing that ever happened.
+Another huge life change happened two years later when we moved to a new house.
+Nervous about the huge move after 18 years, I worried about uprooting him yet again, but it was the best thing that ever happened.
 We loved our new home and Clyde found his second lease in life.
 I can honestly say, he was the happiest I’d ever seen him.
-While grieving it brought huge comfort to know the happiness of his last year.
+Seeing him thrive in unexpected ways brought huge comfort during my grieving process in the past year.

 2. Cat Love Is Until Death Do Us Part (Usually)

 The past year, colored by a pandemic upended many of my beliefs.
 None of us know what the future holds.
-All we can do is love our cats and make provisions in the event of an untimely death.
+All we can do is love our cats and make provisions in the event of an untimely death or major life change.

 As Clyde aged, I made regular adjustments for his comfort.
 I placed the massage table (for my acupuncture appointments) by a sunny kitchen window which he adored.
-He bounced up easily at first, then needed steps and eventually needed to be lifted up.
+He bounced up easily at first, then needed a step stool and eventually he needed to be lifted up.
+He never complained.